Usage & Examples

 - "Which of my top 10 products had declining sales this month?"

-I provide the data.
+The MCP provides the data.
 The AI provides the insight.
 Division of labour.

 Describe support scenarios